Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Numerical experiments

-\begin{example} Consider the 2D moving interface problem (\ref{eq4.1})-(\ref{eq4.5}), the domain $\Omega$ is a disk which is centered at $(0.5, 0.5)$ and has radius $0.5$.
-The initial interface $\Gamma(0)$ is a star-shape smooth curve.
-The initial level set function is parametrized by
+\begin{example} Consider the 2D moving interface problem (\ref{eq4.1})--(\ref{eq4.5}) where the domain $\Omega$ is a disk of radius $1$ centered at $(0,0)$.
+The initial interface $\Gamma(0)$ is an irregular smooth curve (see Fig.~\ref{fig8}) and can be represented by the initial level set function

-Driven by the velocity field $\mathcal{V} = \left( 0.5- y, x -0.5\right) ^T$, the interface rotates counterclockwise around $(0.5, 0.5)$.
-The final time is set by $T_{\text{end}}=1$.
-In this example, we employ the methodology described in Section~\ref{sec2.4} to approximate a level set function $\phi(x,y,t)$ using a neural network.
-The true solution is set by
+Driven by the velocity field $\mathcal{V} = \left(-y, x\right)^T$, the interface rotates counterclockwise around $(0, 0)$.
+The final time is set to $T_{\text{end}}=1$.
+Solving equation \eqref{advection equation} by the method of characteristics yields the exact level set function